tgstyle/MCT-Immersive-Technology/voxelize_mc/readme.txt

 Current output is pastable to a shapes class (txt file).

-Install python and the addons needed then enjoy!
+Install python and the addons needed, then enjoy!
 	https://www.python.org/downloads/windows/
 	or Python from the MS Store